The Masked Singer (German TV series)

 The Masked Singer is a German reality singing competition television series that premiered on ProSieben on 27 June 2019.
 It is part of the Masked Singer franchise which began in South Korea and features celebrities singing songs while wearing head-to-toe costumes and face masks concealing their identities.
 Hosted by Matthias Opdenhövel, the program employs panelists who guess the celebrities' identities by interpreting clues provided to them throughout each season.
-Since the twelfth season Chris Tall and Verona Pooth are the main panelists.
+Since the twelfth season, Chris Tall and Verona Pooth are the main panelists.
 Other panelists from previous seasons include Collien Ulmen-Fernandes, Max Giesinger, Bülent Ceylan, Sonja Zietlow, Álvaro Soler, Ruth Moschner, Rick Kavanian, Palina Rojinski and Rea Garvey.
-The audience vote for their favorite singer after all perform.
+The audience votes for their favorite singer after all perform.
 The least popular is eliminated, taking off their mask to reveal their identity.

 Production

 The broadcast format started in South Korea in 2015 as King of Mask Singer.
 After further offshoots in Asia and the United States in January 2019, the show was announced in March 2019 to begin in Germany and made its debut in June 2019 on ProSieben.
 On 24 April 2020, ProSieben announced the third season, which began airing on 20 October 2020.
 The fourth season, which was announced shortly after, began airing on 16 February 2021.
 The fifth season was announced on 18 March 2021 and began airing on 16 October 2021.

 During the fifth season, it was announced that the series had been renewed for a sixth season, which premiered on 19 March 2022.
 On the second episode of the sixth season, Matthias Opdenhövel announced the seventh season of the show, which premiered on 1 October 2022.